Multiway empirical likelihood: Abstract

 \section{Abstract}

 This paper develops a general methodology to conduct statistical inference for observations indexed by multiple sets of entities.
 We propose a novel multiway empirical likelihood statistic that converges to a chi-square distribution under the non-degenerate case, where corresponding Hoeffding type decomposition is dominated by linear terms.
 Our methodology is related to the notion of jackknife empirical likelihood but the leave-out pseudo values are constructed by leaving out columns or rows.
-We further develop a modified version of our multiway empirical likelihood statistic, which converges to a chi-square distribution regardless of the degeneracy, and discover its desirable higher-order property compared to the t-ratio by the conventional Eicker-White type variance estimator.
-The proposed methodology is illustrated by several important statistical problems, such as bipartite network, two-stage sampling, generalized estimating equations, and three-way observations.
+We further develop a modified version of our multiway empirical likelihood statistic, which converges to a chi-square distribution regardless of the degeneracy, and discuss its desirable higher-order property in a simplified setup.
+The proposed methodology is illustrated by several important econometric problems, such as bipartite network, generalized estimating equations, and three-way observations.

 \allowdisplaybreaks